Trump's new travel ban blocked: What you need to know

 "There's a sense among the lawyers I've spoken to that this time the travel ban is crafted more narrowly and has some chance at being upheld at the end of the day," New York Times columnist Nicholas Kristof told CNN's Don Lemon.

-Page Pate, a criminal defense attorney agreed that the ban has a chance of passing on appeal.
+Page Pate, a criminal defense attorney, agreed the ban has a chance of passing on appeal.

 "This new travel ban is different.
 I think the administration addressed some of the deficiencies in the due process area and there is nothing on the face of it which discriminates against Muslims."